BESTICSP/IWTN/README.md

 If the training data set is modified, please modify the corresponding content in *network.py* and *sc_model.py* specifically modify line 137-155 in *sc_model.py*

-if you want to train on summer2winter dataset , make sure the path of dataset is right, no need to change any other files.